khaledkhnissi/Machine_Learning/README.md

 - 👋 Hi, I’m @khaledkhnissi a doctor engineer in Robotics & AI
-- 👀 I’m interested in Robotics & Artificial intelligence
+- 👀 I’m interested in Robotics & Artificial intelligence.
-- 🌱 I’m currently learning ...
 - 📫 How to reach me
         Email : khaledkhnissi@gmail.com
         Whatsapp : +216 40 856 462